abhigyanTakt/Health-Clinic-Management-System/README.md

  -Add Lenis for smooth scroll
  -Use shaders for any custom visual effects (gradients, distortion, particle fields)
  -Optimize: lazy-load 3D assets, reduce polygon count, use compressed textures

+## Imp things we need to do:
+-new page and gooogle login screen